Holastor/Blade-and-Soul-2-Localization/README.md

 * [Download](https://github.com/Holastor/Blade-and-Soul-2-Localization/releases/tag/0.5.6) Latest Release (B2_Data_00002.pak);
 * Place the file B2_Data_00002.pak in the \Game Folder\B2\Content\Paks;
 * And you need to go folder C:\Users\UserName\AppData\Local\B2\Saved\Option and open file LocalOption.json;
+* Optional for Chinese you need download file B2-WindowsNoEditor_00003.pak
-* In LocalOption.json find "language":1" and change it to "language":22" for English Language;
+* In LocalOption.json find "language":1" and change it to "language":22" for English Language or "language":14";
 * And that's it you have english language!;

 ## Source-Install